jydiw/jydiw.github.io/_drafts/deeplearning.ai/0-1-statistical-learning-basics.md

 We know that no linear combination of cats would sum up to a dog (e.g. $\text{cat} - \text{cat} \neq \text{dog}$).
 Furthermore, values such as $0.5$, $1.2$, and $-0.3$ would not hold any real-world meaning (e.g. cat-dog, super-cat, or anti-dog).
 How do we confine our function to only output within the range $[0, 1]$?

 > We only focus on range $[0, 1]$ since we previously defined the bounds to mean `dog` and `cat`, respectively.
 If we had defined our categories as $1$ and $2$ we would want to confine our model to the range $[1, 2]$.

+The **logistic regression** is a popular classification algorithm that shares many properties with the highly interpretable and computationally lean linear regression model.
+As such, it is by far the most common classification algorithm.

 # The Logistic Regression
 The logistic regression is a mathematical model that allows us to map the *probability* of belonging to one of multiple categories: